Skip to content

 4.2 Function Parameter Passing

-C uses pass-by-value, but the effect of pass-by-reference can be achieved through pointers:
+C uses pass-by-value, but we can achieve the effect of pass-by-reference using pointers:

 c